 NAT 305 Dinosaurs.
 (3) A. The rise, diversification, and extinction of this prominent group of organisms.
 This course attempts to explore how scientists make inferences about the past, including the use and limitations of physical evidence and the nature of science.
 Gen. Ed.
-15 or 16.
+VII (NS).

 NAT 310 Topics in the Natural Sciences.
 (1-3) A. Selected interdisciplinary topics and topics of current interest in the natural sciences.
 May be retaken to a maximum of three hours provided topic is different each time.
-Gen. Ed.
-15 or 16.